A lot or a little?

-Parents need to know that Mask is a deeply moving and inspirational film about a teenage boy whose face is disfigured by a genetic defect.
-Based on a true story, the boy, Rocky Dennis, is a positive role model who almost always manages to maintain a sense of humor and a positive attitude in spite of ridicule from strangers and frequent headaches from his condition.
+Parents need to know that Mask is a deeply moving, inspirational, fact-based film about a teenage boy who has facial differences due to a genetic condition.
+The boy, Rocky Dennis (Eric Stoltz), is a positive role model who almost always manages to maintain a sense of humor and a positive attitude in spite of ridicule from strangers and frequent headaches from his condition.
 Rocky's mother and his close friends see the sweet and intelligent kid within, and treat him like just another teenager growing up.
-Rocky tries to help his mother in her struggles with drug addiction, and she is seen smoking marijuana, snorting cocaine, taking pills, buying drugs from a dealer, and appearing high and/or drunk.
+Rocky tries to help his mother in her struggles with drug dependency; she's seen smoking marijuana, snorting cocaine, taking pills, buying drugs from a dealer, and appearing high and/or drunk.
 Rocky and his mother's extended family is a rough-and-tumble yet goodhearted biker gang, usually seen drinking beer, smoking, and partying.
 Profanity is also often used throughout the film.
-And there is a scene with a prostitute but no sex or nudity.
+And there is a scene with a sex worker but no sex or nudity.

 What's the story?

-MASK is based on the true story of Rocky Dennis (Eric Stoltz), a teenager with a genetic defect -- craniodiaphseal dysplasia -- that turned his face into a huge "mask" of bone.
-Rocky's mom, Rusty (Cher), is a wild, tough woman who constantly fights for her son's right to lead a normal life.
-When a new doctor tells Rocky he's got just a few months to live, mom and son refuse to listen, since Rocky has outlived earlier diagnoses.
+MASK is based on the true story of Rocky Dennis (Eric Stoltz), a teenager with a genetic condition -- craniodiaphseal dysplasia -- that resulted in his face looking like a huge "mask" of bone.
+Rocky's mom, Rusty (Cher), is a wild, tough woman who constantly fights for her son's right to lead a mainstream life.
+When a new doctor tells Rocky that he's got just a few months to live, both mom and son refuse to listen, since Rocky has outlived earlier diagnoses.
 When Rocky becomes a counselor's aide at a summer camp for the blind, he meets Diana (Laura Dern).
 Romance blossoms, but Diana's parents disapprove.
-Back at home, Rocky battles with his mom about her alcohol and drug abuse, and driving out her boyfriend Gar (Sam Elliott).
+Back at home, Rocky battles with his mom about her alcohol and drug use, and driving out her boyfriend Gar (Sam Elliott).

 Is it any good?

-This is not a typical "disease of the week" movie about someone triumphing over adversity.
-It is a far more complex and moving story about two people who love and care for and about each other.
+This isn't a typical "disease of the week" movie about someone triumphing over adversity; it's a far more complex and moving story about two people who love and care for and about each other.
 Though in other aspects of her life Rusty is completely irresponsible, even dissolute, with Rocky she is the ideal of maternal strength and commitment.
 And Rocky is a source of strength for her, too, acting almost as her parent.